 Many people make the mistake of thinking of nonprofits as an industry.
 That’s a big and costly mistake.
 Nonprofits are an entire sector of the economy and, as a sector, is comprised of many industries.
-But, alas and lack, most people don’t think that way and to raise a flag, in the minds of the uninformed, is nothing but a technicality.
+But, alas and lack, most people don’t think that way and to raise a flag in the minds of the uninformed, is nothing but a technicality.

 The term, “nonprofit,” was coined by the Internal Revenue Service about a hundred years ago.
 As a government term, it doesn’t do much other than describe an organization’s relationship with the government and not its relationship with society.

 Think about it: A for-profit’s objective is to make a profit.
 Does that mean a “nonprofit,” on the other hand, should have as its objective to make no profit?
 We don’t think so.
 Any entity that isn’t making more than its spending doesn’t have much of a future.

 The “Anti-Profit” Mindset

 It’s the “anti-profit” mindset that keeps small organizations with huge potential, small.
 It’s the same point of view that discourages people from pursuing careers in the nonprofit sector as the “anti-profit” mindset provides an excuse for not paying smart and committed people, who want to better the world, a decent wage to get the tough job done.

 In the “for-profit” world, it’s pretty easy to define its industries like finance, manufacturing, services, and retailing to name a few.
 Intelligent business analysts know that the metrics of success for a manufacturing plant probably would have little relevance, let alone serve as the standard by which the retailing industry would operate.

 Turning to the nonprofit world, however, some of that supposed business sense gets lost.
-The industries of the Third Sector include health care, education, social services, advocacy and social justice, religion, and associations.
+The industries of the third sector include health care, education, social services, advocacy and social justice, religion, and associations.
 To even consider a standard when comparing a nonprofit hospital to a church to an independent elementary school would be ludicrous.

 The Business of Social Benefit

 Giving USA recently reported that Americans contributed $390 billion dollars to charitable organizations in 2016.
 Add to that the amount of tax dollars allocated to nonprofit organizations as well as the amount of dollars these organizations earn themselves through tuition, professional services, admissions, and product sales, it doesn’t take a calculator to realize this is big business.

 What Are The Different Types of Nonprofit Organizations?

-So, just how many types of nonprofits are there?
-The answer is 29.
+There are 29 different types of nonprofits.
 The one commonality among all twenty-nine is that an argument has been successfully made to the Internal Revenue Service that a public good is somehow being fulfilled as its primary objective is not to make a taxable monetary profit, but rather, to pursue a social profit.

 The most common nonprofit is what is known as a 501(c)3 organization which has a religious, charitable, scientific, literary or education.
-Other common ones are 501(c)4’s that lobby and are in the business to push a social agenda.
-The 501(c)6 is probably the trade association that represents professions.
+Other common nonprofits are 501(c)4 organization’s that lobby and are in the business to push a social agenda.
+The 501(c)6 organization is usually the trade association that represents professions.

-Nonprofit isn’t one size fits all.
+Nonprofits are not one size fits all.
 It’s a network of industries, causes, and those who fight to make the world a better place in one way or another.